Chill (role-playing game): Reception to First edition

+In Issue 31 of Abyss, Dave Nalle called the rules well-organized.
+However Nalle thought the game was too focused on combat over role-playing.
+For this reason, Nalle did not think it would "hold much lasting interest for experienced players.
+The skill system is too limited and inflexible, and as gamers develop role-playing skills, they want to play characters with personality and use their imaginations."
+Nalle concluded, "In general, I'd recommend Chill with a few reservations."

 In the October 1984 edition of Dragon (Issue 90), Jerry Epperson had a few quibbles with various game mechanics.
 He questioned the economics rules that essentially gave characters access to unlimited amounts of cash.
 Epperson also wondered why a range stick was included, since there were no regulated combat maneuvering rules that would make use of the stick.
 And he found the introductory adventure included in the game was overly simplistic: "Terror in Warwick House is much like a guided tour of a national monument.
 While it portends to be a dangerous place, one gets the feeling that those who fell victim to the sinister occupants before the player characters were called to the scene were either idiots or invalids.
 The clues required by the characters to dispose of the evil are practically spoon-fed to the players."
 But Epperson concluded that "these problems are not major flaws in the game’s design; any GM should be able to alter them with little effort.
 All things considered, the Chill game does just what it sets out to do.
 It doesn’t stall play with unwieldy rules or sub-systems, and it allows the GM to pace the storyline and preserve the intensity of a situation thanks to the game’s elegant simplicity.
 As an alternative to dungeon delving, superheroing, or chasing after Cthulhu, the Chill game is something you can really sink your teeth into."

 Two reviews of Chill appeared in issues of Space Gamer.
 In the November–December 1984 edition (Issue No. 71), William Barton admired Chill for being less violent and less weird than other horror roleplaying games, saying, "Chill is a viable alternative in supernatural gaming for those who desire less gunplay than is typical in Stalking or prefer more conventional creatures than the sanity-blasting horrors of CoC."
 In the July–August 1985 edition (Issue 75), Warren Spector thought that "Though superficially simpler than Call of Cthulhu, the clear leader in the horror field, Chill falls somewhat short of the mark."